-Beginning Thursday, billions around the world will be celebrating the Hindu festival of light – Diwali.
+Beginning Monday, hundreds of millions around the world will be celebrating Diwali, the Hindu festival of light.

 The ancient ceremony that honors the legend of Hindu gods and goddesses is India’s most grand celebration, bringing together lights, sweet treats, colorful artwork and gifts.

 What are the origins of the ceremony and how do people celebrate?
 Here’s a look at Diwali.